 A form of car finance where you agree to make monthly payments for a fixed term.
 Once your final payment’s been made, you own the car.
 Personal loan works in a similar way, but you own the car from the beginning.

 Part exchange (or part ex) is when you use your existing car as part payment for your new one – your old car’s taken off your hands, and your new car will cost you less.
-You can get an instant part exchange quote from The Car People right here on our website.
+You can get an instant part exchange quote from The Car People by using the 'What's my car worth?' section below.

 The Consumer Credit Directive was brought in to ensure that you have all the information you need to make an educated decision whether a finance package is right for you.
 As part of this legislation a document was designed called a PCCI.
 This shows you all the details of your finance agreement & is available to you at any point.
 The stucture of the PCCI has been designed so that it is always the same.
 This allows you to go & review your finance options & enables yu to compare packages easily.